InternetOfUs/components-documentation/Readme.md

 ## Postman collections

 _"Postman is a collaboration platform for API development.
-Postman's features simplify each step of building an API and streamline collaboration so you can create better APIsâ€”faster."_ - _Postman_
+Postman's features simplify each step of building an API and streamline collaboration so you can create better APIs—faster."_ - _Postman_

 The postman collections of the various components defined in this documentation are available in the folder `/postman_collections`.
 In addition to each component's collection, the export of the required environmental variables may be present: use it in order to simplify the setup of the queries you are going to reproduce.